 Persistent links enhance scholarly communications.
 Reference linking offers important benefits:

-Crossref acts as a clearinghouse, negotiating reciprocal agreements among all its members so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent content on other platforms.
+As a member organisation, we can obligate all our members to link their references, so that individual members can avoid the inconvenience of signing bilateral agreements to link to persistent resources on other platforms.
 The result is a scholarly communications infrastructure that enables the exchange of ideas and knowledge.

 Obligations and fees for reference linking